Ash and Oak Workshop Series

 • How to identify signs and symptoms of invasive beetles affecting local trees

-• How pests such as the Emerald Ash Borer and Mediterranean Oak Borer impact forests
+• How pests such as the Mediterranean Oak Borer impact forests

 • How community members can contribute to tree inventory and monitoring efforts as community scientists